UKHomeOffice/vaultjks/README.md

 - `IMPORT_SYSTEM_TRUSTSTORE`: If `true`, import `/etc/pki/java/cacerts` into a `TRUSTSTORE_FILE`.
 Default: `true`.
 - `TRUSTSTORE_FILE` - Where to write truststore file.
 Default: `truststore.jks`.
 - `KEYSTORE_FILE` - Where to write keystore file.
 Default: `keystore.jks`.
+- `SLEEP_FOREVER` - If set to `true`, `run.sh` will sleep forever after it
+  successfully created keystores.
+This can be useful if vaultjks is run as part of a kubernetes pod.

 ### Running